 Germany’s market is full of opportunities, and its foreign employment laws shouldn’t deter you from growing your workforce across international borders.
 Working with a knowledgeable and experienced partner like Velocity Global helps you navigate German regulations and stay compliant.

-Velocity Global’s Employer of Record (EoR) solution handles onboarding, payroll, benefits administration, and compliance so you can quickly and cost-effectively hire top-tier talent in Germany.
+Velocity Global's Employer of Record (EoR) solution handles onboarding, payroll, benefits administration, and compliance so you can quickly and cost-effectively hire top-tier talent in Germany without setting up an entity or navigating complex labor and tax laws.